Mesothelioma Lawsuit Settlements Taxability

-That being said, medical expenses may be taxed in some cases.
-This normally occurs if the medical expenses were deducted on a tax return to a victim’s benefit before their lawsuit was settled, according to the ABA and IRS.
+That being said, medical expenses may be taxed in some cases, such as if medical expenses were deducted on a tax return to a victim’s benefit before their lawsuit was settled, according to the ABA and IRS.

-A wrongful death lawsuit can be filed by anyone representing the estate of someone who died from mesothelioma.
-Most often, these lawsuits are filed by family members or relatives of the deceased.
-According to the IRS, money from a wrongful death lawsuit may or may not be subject to taxes, depending on the state.
+According to the IRS, money from a wrongful death lawsuit may or may not be subject to taxes depending on state laws.

 Some states classify wrongful death compensation as both punitive damages and personal injury damages, while others will award all wrongful death compensation as punitive damages.

-Workers’ compensation is a form of insurance that helps workers who got injured or sick on the job.
-A workers’ compensation claim due to personal injury or illness cannot be taxed.
+Workers’ compensation is insurance that provides money to workers who got injured or sick on the job.
+Due to personal injury or illness, a workers’ compensation claim cannot be taxed.

-However, a mesothelioma lawsuit can usually award mesothelioma victims with more compensation even if some taxes are taken out.
-It’s usually not worth the time or energy to file a worker’s compensation claim with a former employer.
+However, a mesothelioma lawsuit usually awards victims more compensation than a workers’ compensation claim – even when taxes are deducted.
+Mesothelioma lawyers typically advise that it is not worth the time or energy to file a workers’ compensation claim with a former employer.

-Mesothelioma lawsuits will not typically be filed against the companies a victim worked for.
-Like their employees, these companies were tricked into believing that asbestos-containing products were safe to use by manufacturers.
+Mesothelioma lawsuits are filed against asbestos manufacturers but are not filed against the companies a victim worked for in most cases.
+Like their employees, asbestos companies misled other companies into believing that it was safe to use asbestos-containing products.

 Mesothelioma Settlement Compensation Tax Variables

-There are federal, state, and local income tax codes, and while federal codes apply the same rules to each lawsuit, state and local codes can vary.
+There are federal, state, and local income tax codes.
+Federal (or national) tax codes apply the same rules to every claim, whereas state and local codes vary.

 Other Compensation Tax Variables

-Outside of varying local and state laws, there are a few other factors that may affect mesothelioma settlements and taxes.
+Besides varying local and state tax variables, there are other factors that may affect mesothelioma lawsuit settlement taxes.

 - Pre-settlement agreements: The plaintiff’s lawyers can work with the defendant’s lawyers to prevent unnecessary taxation on a settlement, according to the ABA.

-- Tax deductions: Victims may be able to deduct medical expenses and other costs of living, allowing them to lower the taxes they have to pay.
+- Tax deductions: Victims may be able to deduct medical expenses and other costs of living to lower the taxes they owe.

-With legal help, victims can determine all the possible variables that may affect their compensation and tax payments.
+With the help of an experienced mesothelioma lawyer, victims can learn all the possible variables that may affect their compensation and tax payments.

 Find an Experienced Mesothelioma Attorney

-According to the ABA, victims should work out a tax deal before their lawsuit is finished in order to maximize the compensation they may receive.
+According to the ABA, victims should work out a tax deal before their lawsuit is completed to maximize the compensation they receive.

-- Understand federal, state, and local tax laws
+- Advise you on federal, state, and local tax laws